YiwenWu233/YiwenWu233.github.io/_pages/about.md

 I like movie, music, and photography.

 ## News
+* 2024-04: One paper is accepted by TSE journal.

+* 2024-04: Two papers are accepted by COMPSAC24 Technical track.

+* 2024-01: Our work: *A Transformer-based Model for Assisting Dockerfile Revising* accepted by ICSE24 Poster track.

-* 08/23: Our work: *How do Developers Talk about GitHub Actions?
+* 2023-08: Our work: *How do Developers Talk about GitHub Actions?
 Evidence from Online Software Development Community* accepted by ICSE24 Technical track.

-* 11/22: I was selected for the 2022 CCF Young Talent Development Program (6 people; I am the only one in the field of Software Engineering).
+* 2022-11: I was selected for the 2022 CCF Young Talent Development Program (6 people; I am the only one in the field of Software Engineering).

-* 07/22: Yiwen's work: *Understanding and Predicting Docker Build Duration: An Empirical Study of Containerized Workflow of OSS Projects* accepted by ASE22 Technical track.
+* 2022-07: Yiwen's work: *Understanding and Predicting Docker Build Duration: An Empirical Study of Containerized Workflow of OSS Projects* accepted by ASE22 Technical track.

-* 03/22: Our SANER paper receives the IEEE Computer Society TCSE Distinguished Paper Award.
+* 2022-03: Our SANER paper receives the IEEE Computer Society TCSE Distinguished Paper Award.